School Medication Form:

-If your child needs to have prescribed medication administered at school, you must complete a medication record form which ensures that there is no misunderstanding about dosage, timing, frequency, etc. The school medication record form may be downloaded or you may pick one up from the office.
-We ask you to bring the medication in the prescribed container / packet to the school office.
-It is essential that all medication brought to school is in date, please ensure that you check the expiry date regularly.
+If your child needs to have prescribed medication administered at school, you must complete a medication record form which ensures that there is no misunderstanding about dosage, timing, frequency, etc. The school medication record form may be downloaded (please see above), alternatively, spare forms are available from the office.
+We ask you to kindly bring the medication in the prescribed container / packet clearly marked with the child’s name and class to the school office.
+It is essential that all medication brought to school is in date.
+Please ensure that you check the expiry date regularly.

 For those children requiring ongoing medical care, it is essential that parents liaise with the school regarding the child's condition and the care they may require during the school day so that a Health Care Plan can be put in place to ensure that all staff are aware of the individual child's needs.
-Please contact Mrs Jane Gibby, the SEND Manager, for further information.
+Please contact Mrs Jane Gibby (SEND Manager) firstname.lastname@example.org for further information.

 Facts about head lice